-This document is not a legal instrument and does not override or amend the requirements of the OEI Act, the OEI Regulations.
+This document is not a legal instrument and does not override or amend the requirements of the OEI Act, the Offshore Electricity Infrastructure Regulations 2022 (OEI Regulations) or the applied WHS provisions in any way.
 It is provided to inform stakeholders and does not limit the discretion of the OIR to take any action it considers appropriate under relevant legislation.
 It reflects the current position of the OIR, which may change from time to time.
 All changes will be notified publicly.